Journey to the Promises Land

 on some searching, we found that

-work using promises throughout our codebase.
+went to work using promises throughout our codebase.

 Adding promises incrementally